joejag/timebandits/talk.md

 # eBay Background

-* In 2007 had this eBay bright yellow background, customers complained when they made it white.
+* In 2007 had this eBay bright yellow background, (web 2.0) customers complained when they made it white.
 So they put it back and dropped the yellow over time.
 * Big change is scary, take small steps to improve your work, remember; it's for our health.
 * Thank you